 The future is not as simple as gas vs electricity

-Decarbonisation of energy is a big challenge, and we need a range of solutions that provide reliable energy and can meet growing demand.
-Renewable electricity is a very important part of the answer, but investing in only one solution means developing a more costly and less reliable energy system overall and ignoring the development of renewable gases.
+Decarbonisation of energy is a big challenge and we need a range of solutions that provide reliable energy and meet growing demand.
+Renewable electricity is a very important part of the answer however we also need to consider the development of renewable gases as part of the overall solution to ensure choice and diversity of energy sources.

 Using renewable electricity to produce and store renewable hydrogen can contribute to the decarbonisation of the gas in our networks alongside the shift to renewable electricity.